 Use the same procedure to enter the third and fourth vertical stops.
-Pressing PRG# at any time during the programming sequence will change the display back to the operating screen, and any changes will be saved.
+Pressing PRG# at any time during the programming sequence will change the display to the horizontal stops.

-The feeds and speeds of the machine are stored individually with each program.
-To enter the feeds and speeds for the program you are using press the FEED/RPM button once.
-The current feed rate will be displayed in the upper left-hand corner of the display.
-To change the feed rate press the desired number on the numerical keypad and then press ENTER.
-It is not necessary to add a decimal point to the number, the computer knows there is going to be a decimal point in the number and compensates for it.
-Pressing the FEED/RPM button a second time will display the current RPM in the upper left-hand corner of the display.
-To change the speed, use the numeric keypad and then press ENTER.
+The feed and speed of the machine are stored individually with each program.
+To enter the feeds and speeds for the program you are using press the FEED RATE or RPM button once.
+The cursor will start blinking on the first digit of the data you want to change.
+To change the Feed Rate or RPM press the desired number on the numerical keypad and then press ENTER.
+It is not necessary to enter a decimal point in the Feed Rate, the computer knows there is going to be a decimal point in the Feed Rate and compensates for it.